 Transforming into an Open Business

-Many of us are firm believers in Open Source and transparency.
-We spend a lot of time contributing to various open source projects and promoting Open.
-When mentioning Open, we always assume that this means source code, but in fact, it is so much more.
-This concept should be applied to other practices as well including businesses.
+When we mention Open, we always assume that this means source code, but in fact, it is so much more.
+This concept should also be applied to other practices, including businesses.

-Our goal is to peel the layers back on our business exposing more and more metrics along the way much like peeling an onion.
-Slowly we will start exposing metrics for everyone to see as we strive to be an open startup.
+Our goal is to peel back the layers of our business, exposing more metrics along the way, much like peeling an onion.
+Slowly, we will start exposing metrics for everyone to see as we strive to be an open startup.

-I started looking at the various services that we use for 56K.Cloud and for this blog and became quickly shocked at the amount of data that is blindly shared with 3rd parties.
-Not only do we want to achieve openness with our business but we want to eliminate unnecessary information sharing with 3rd parties.
-I decided to publish all metrics to https://www.brianchristner.io/open/ Slowly, I will convert more and more services to the Open page.
+I started looking at the various services that we use for 56K.Cloud and this blog and was quickly shocked at the amount of data that is blindly shared with third parties.
+We want to achieve openness with our business and eliminate unnecessary information sharing with third parties.
+Slowly, I will convert more and more services to the Open page.

 Removing Google Analytics